Suffering of Ninko

 Making a film like this is difficult enough, getting it distributed internationally is where the real trouble starts.
-Luckily Third Window Films picked it up, added some tasty extras and released it on a nice Bluray/DVD combo.
-A clear sign that even though VOD is growing bigger every year, we still need smaller labels to pick up the films that would otherwise fall through the cracks.
-Suffering of Ninko is one of those films that, while great, also serves of a sad reminder of all the amazing films we're probably never going to see because of lacking distribution.
+Luckily Third Window Films picked it up, added some tasty extras, and released it on a nice Bluray/DVD combo.
+It's a clear sign that even though VOD is growing bigger every year, we still need smaller labels to pick up the films that would otherwise fall through the cracks.
+Suffering of Ninko is one of those films that, while great, also serves as a sad reminder of all the amazing films we're probably never going to see because of lacking distribution.

 Suffering of Ninko has been described as excessively weird and rightfully so.
-Still, it's weird in a somewhat strange, subdued and understated way.
-Much of the film plays like a traditional Japanese legend, with monks, specters and wayward samurai roaming the forests and villages of feudal Japan.
-But the actual legend is bit wonky, a strange tale that relies on dark and deadpan comedy, with a nice little streak of the absurd.
-It the combination of these two elements and Niwatsukino's commitment to make them both work that sets this film apart.
+Still, it's weird in a somewhat strange, subdued, and understated way.
+Much of the film plays like a traditional Japanese legend, with monks, specters, and wayward samurai roaming the forests and villages of feudal Japan.
+But the actual legend is a bit wonky, a strange tale that relies on dark and deadpan comedy, with a nice little streak of the absurd.
+It is the combination of these two elements and Niwatsukino's commitment to making them both work that sets this film apart.

 Even though the film is a low-budget affair, visually it's still very attractive.
 Niwatsukino makes excellent use of the impressive settings, the lighting is lush and the CG is sparse but effective.
 Mix in some animation with a classic art style and you're set for something special.
-I do feel the colors are bit too muted, a decision that does feels artistic in nature rather than a technical limitation, but it didn't quite win me over.
-I would've preferred more saturated colors, though in the end it's just a minor quibble with little impact on the overall feel.
+I do feel the colors are a bit too muted, a decision that does feel artistic in nature rather than a technical limitation, but it didn't quite win me over.
+I would've preferred more saturated colors, though ultimately, it's just a minor quibble with little impact on the overall feel.

 Suffering of Ninko is the kind of film that made me fall in love with Japanese cinema all these years ago.
-It's different, fun, it looks great and its overall very creative.
+It's different, it's fun, it looks great, and it's overall very creative.
 Also, clocking in at merely 70 minutes, there's simply no time for it to start dragging or become boring.
-Norihiro Niwatsukino is a talent that, when given the opportunity, could grow into one of of Japan's great (alternative) directors.
-By giving himself writing, directing, editing and producing credits, he can truly claim this film to be his own.
+Norihiro Niwatsukino is a talent that, when given the opportunity, could grow into one of Japan's great (alternative) directors.
+By giving himself writing, directing, editing, and producing credits, he can truly claim this film to be his own.
 Suffering of Ninko is a superbly unique experience that, should you feel in the mood for something different, is an absolute must-see.